petr-tik/chess_app/README.md

 Calculate and show the table after every round and create an email to send to all attendees (they submit emails) with final results and per-round results.

-- [] round robin schedule algorithm
+- [x] round robin schedule algorithm
 - [] swiss schedule algorithm
 - [] implementing swiss schedule algorithm
+- [] basic final results template
+- [] add send email to final results
+- [] custom decorator to check last round and render different page